Life of Johnson, Volúmenes1-2Oxford University Press, 1942 |

 Página 367

-... opinion that a cause is bad , but to say all you can for your client , and then hear the Judge's opinion . ' BOSWELL .
-But , Sir , does not affecting a warmth when you have no warmth , and appearing to be clearly of one opinion when you ...
+... opinion that a cause is bad , but to say all you can for your client , and then hear the Judge's opinion . ' BOSWELL . ' But , Sir , does not affecting a warmth when you have no warmth , and appearing to be clearly of one opinion when ...

-... opinion that a cause is bad , but to say all you can for your client , and then hear the Judge's opinion . ' BOSWELL .
-But , Sir , does not affecting a warmth when you have no warmth , and appearing to be clearly of one opinion when you ...
+... opinion that a cause is bad , but to say all you can for your client , and then hear the Judge's opinion . ' BOSWELL . ' But , Sir , does not affecting a warmth when you have no warmth , and appearing to be clearly of one opinion when ...

 Página 368